cbinzer/dog-tricks-api-testing/README.md

-# Dog Tricks API 🐕 - Error Handling
+# Dog Tricks API 🐕 - Testing

-This repository contains the example code for the blog post [Error Handling in Rust and Axum](https://cbinzer.de/blog/rust-axum-error-handling).
+This repository contains the example code for the blog post [Testing in Rust and Axum](https://cbinzer.de/blog/rust-axum-testing).
-It builds on the Dog Tricks API introduced in the [previous article](https://cbinzer.de/blog/rest-api-axum).
+It builds on the Dog Tricks API from the [previous article](https://cbinzer.de/blog/rust-axum-error-handling).

 ## Features

-- A service layer between handlers and repositories
+- Unit tests for the service layer
-- Validation logic for create and replace operations
-- A custom TrickError enum with NotFound and Validation variants
-- Conversion of domain errors into consistent JSON API error responses via IntoResponse
+- Integration tests for HTTP routes
+- Exporting the Axum router through lib.rs

 ## Getting Started